shitfuckery/usb_stick/README.md

 ##### Check the GPG Signature of the .sha256sum File

 GPG (Gnu Privacy Guard) is available on Windows, MacOS, and Linux.
 Once installed the commands to use it are the same on each platform.
 GPG uses public key encryption which, among other things, allows you to confirm that a file has been signed by a specific secret key.
-In our case the .sha256sum file should be digitally signed by the key belonging to code@shitfuckery.ca.
+In our case the .sha256sum file should be digitally signed by the key belonging to code(at)shitfuckery.ca.
 The signature is stored in the file ending with .sig.
 Confirming this will ensure that the files were posted by us because it is cryptographically impossible to change the disk image and create a matching .sha256sum file breaking our signature.

 GPG is installed by default on Linux.
 For Windows and MacOS use the following instructions.